Hi, I would like to know if an accident happended in the company cab while returning from office is covered under wokers compensation act.

 From Singapore

-Travelling in company provided vehicle is a part of employment contract.
-It is therefore, implied that the employee is on employment while the accident takes place and as such compensation as per Workmen's Compensation Act is applicable in such cases.
+Travelling in a company-provided vehicle is a part of the employment contract.
+It is therefore implied that the employee is on employment when the accident takes place, and as such, compensation as per the Workmen's Compensation Act is applicable in such cases.

-By a recent amendment to ESI Act, accident happening while the employee is undertaking his journey to his office or from his office to his residence will be treated as accident while on duty provided the time when and route where the accident takes place agree to the employee's routine route and time.
+By a recent amendment to the ESI Act, an accident happening while the employee is undertaking their journey to the office or from the office to their residence will be treated as an accident while on duty, provided that the time and route where the accident takes place align with the employee's routine route and time.

 Regards,